Why HVAC Is a Good Career Choice: What Youll Do as a Technician and How Much Youll Make

 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be vital as equipment becomes more technologically advanced.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be vital as equipment becomes more technologically advanced.

-Another benefit of working in HVAC is next to no student debt.
+Another advantage of a career in HVAC is little to no student debt.

 A Day in the Life of an HVAC Technician

-Is a Career in HVAC Profitable?
+Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Aside from launching your own business, there are several other ways to advance your career.
+Aside from launching your own business, there are several other career opportunities.
 These include:

 • HVAC manager, $72,515 average salary